 This part of the mind is the link to morality.
 It strives for perfection and is the enforcer and holder of rules.
 The superego holds the ego to a set of principles of good behavior that it must strive to uphold.

-Through our experience of life and our awareness of ourselves, we will always aim to reach a greater state of consciousness.
-It is important not to become despondent when our conscious development moves slower than what we would like.
+Through our experience of life and our awareness of ourselves, we can always aim to reach a greater state of consciousness.

 Consciousness development is more about the journey of each level of consciousness, rather than a goal of attainment.
 Notice, feel, and become aware of where you are and enjoy every aspect of your journey.